Zequez/logseq-vault/pages/Storyworlds.md

 	- Creating Responsible Stories is a skill
 	- Even if our purpose for landing on a situation were unconscious, they are still a purpose, and we created the situation.
 		- Unconscious purposes; an outstanding victim story can give you many benefits.
-	- You can take responsibility for all your stories about your parents by remembering that you picked your parents for your personal evolution.
+	- You can take responsibility for all your stories about your [[Parents]] by remembering that you picked your parents for your personal evolution.
 		- Same with partners, and children.
 -
 - From irresponsible to responsible examples: